Graphic Design Classrooms

 Drawing and Painting Rooms

-The new art building features a large illustration classroom with adjustable architectural tables for use in many different drawing and illustration projects.
+Art East features a large illustration classroom with adjustable architectural tables for use in many different drawing and illustration projects.

 Screen Printing and Printmaking Studio